HsiangHung/Machine_Learning_Note/Statistics/evaluate_sample_size/README.md

 ### Runtimes

-you can calculate about how long you will need to run your test to see conclusive results:
+you can calculate about how long you will need to run your test to see conclusive results [[Apptimize]][How Many Users Do I Need for My A/B Test?
+Calculate Sample Size and Run Times]:

      Duration (weeks) = (Nv · Nu ) / (p · M/4 )